The Woolf Institute's William Kessler Essay Prize Competition began in 2020, with thanks to the Kessler family.

 Each Michaelmas, UK Undergraduate and Graduate students (Masters level) are invited to submit an essay (up to 1,500 words) which broadly addresses one of the following topics:

 - Interfaith Encounters on Campus and in Academia

 - Modern Identities – the Intersection between Race, Faith and Gender

 - Lessons from the Past: How Interfaith Work can Benefit from Historical Research

 Essays will be judged by the Woolf Institute's leading academic staff.
-The top six leading essay writers will be invited to present on their essays in a virtual event which will take place at the beginning of December.
+The shortlisted essay writers will be invited to give a short presentation on their essays in a virtual or in-person event.
 An expert panel will then vote on the winner, who will receive a prize of £250.
 In addition, the top three essays will be published on our website and social media platforms.

 Essays should be sent as a Word or pdf document to firstname.lastname@example.org.